Bad Score on the SAT or ACT? Here’s What to Do Next

 Double-check Your Answers

-You may have done poorly in your first ACT or SAT, but that’s yesterday’s news.
-With the right strategies, you WILL do a lot better on your next exam.
-It’s practically guaranteed.
-After all, you continue to learn and grow, but the test stays at the same difficulty level!
+After all, you’re going to use these next few weeks/months to improve your readiness, but the test will remain at the same difficulty level!
 So, take a deep breath, study hard, and say to yourself, “I’ve got this,” because you totally do.